 An affair is a physical relationship, emotional relationship or passionate addiction in which at least one of its participants has formal or casual dedications and obligations to a third party, who may neither agree to nor even know of, the affair.

 Normally, extramarital affairs do not last long and this affair builds between the two people who are not married or legally authorized, otherwise committed to one another.
-In some cases, sex may or may not be pertained to in an affair, and online affairs can occur between two people who may never meet one another physically.
+In some cases, romance may or may not be pertained to in an affair, and online affairs can occur between two people who may never meet one another physically.

 Why do affairs happen in a relationship?